Q: What should I bring to my appointment?

 A: We include the 3D ultrasound with your medically necessary scan.
 We would kindly like to add that we do not provide plush heartbeat and/or ultrasound video CD.
 We will, however, be able to provide you with images of your ultrasound only, and if, the baby is in a position allowing us to see him/her.

-Q: Can I schedule an appointment without a authorization?
+Q: Can I schedule an appointment without having an authorization?

-Q: Is there special preparation for the ultrasound?
+Q: Is there any special preparation needed for my ultrasound appointment?

 MEDICAL APPOINTMENT & ULTRASOUNDS